DLvalentine/DLvalentine.github.io/_posts/2019-02-04-turning-the-lights-on.md

 My name is David.
 It is known.

-   Back in the funky disco future of 2018, I used this site to host a neat little portfolio that housed a kind of digital résumé: A list of skills, a link to a PDF copy of my "boring paper" résumé, and links/contact information -- all packaged in a neat homage to Final Fantasy 7.
+   Back in the funky disco future of 2018, I used this site to host a neat little portfolio that housed a kind of digital résumé: A list of skills, a link to a PDF copy of my "boring paper" résumé, and links/contact information all packaged in a neat homage to Final Fantasy VII.
 It was a way for me to play around with new (to me) technology while being a resource for professional inquiries.
 But, over time, I felt like it was really only useful in small bursts.
 I have all of this space, the internet is my canvas after-all, surely I could be doing something better with it!
 So, I decided to pick up something I used to enjoy in school as a hobby: writing.

    I tend to be a little long winded with speaking.
 So I am hoping that by practicing writing by scribbling down what I think about, want to talk about, or have imagined (in the form of stories or poems), that I can learn the art of brevity along the way.
 If any of you read it (or better, like it) then that is just an added bonus.